sibaprasad12/Android/readMe/AndroidServices.md

 - workManager.toBeginWIth(worker1).then(worker2).then(worker3)
 - You can set worker tag in the worker request to cancel later
 - If you want to make the worker 1 and worker2 run parlally and worker3 will run later
-- YOu can pass array of worker to workmanager
+- You can pass array of worker to workmanager
 ## How the Workmanager works Long running task using notification
 - workmanagerForLongRUnningTAsk.png
 - For More details you can find the example here **https://github.com/AnilDeshpande/UIThreadDemo/tree/longrunning-workder-demo**